ka1amita/cheatsheets/deploy-to-aws-elastic-beanstalk-with-circleci.md

 > Or start with a database that was previously **created by** *Elastic Beanstalk* (and optionally subsequently *decoupled*).

-[Using Elastic Beanstalk with Amazon RDS][12]
+[Using Elastic Beanstalk with Amazon RDS][12] [Launching and connecting to an external Amazon RDS instance in a default VPC][13]

 JDBC connection definition:
 ```bash